 Egyptian society is geared very much around the family, and it is not uncommon to see all generations dining together or on an outing.
 Religion is important, with Muslims and Christians living and working together in harmony.
 As a visitor, you will always be made to feel welcome and protected.

-After giving you a brief idea about the Geography, Environment, History of Egypt, we are going to talk about the main Travel Tips in Egypt that may be useful for the first time visitors to Egypt, so they can achieve the maximum limit of joy and comfort while exploring this amazing African country.
+After giving you a brief idea about the Geography, Environment, History of Egypt, we are going to talk about the main Travel Tips in Egypt that may be useful for the first time visitors to Egypt.